How Much Does Hair Dyeing Cost?

 At Home

-If you’re just applying purple color over your current hair, it’ll cost $7-28.
+If you’re applying just a purple color over your current hair, it’ll cost $7-$28.
 If you’re bleaching first, you’ll add $9-40 for the bleaching kit.

 Total at-home cost: $7-68